 If you’re unsure of what jelly bean flavour to buy (you can buy pre boxed flavours or you can ‘pix n mix’) the sample bar has a ton of flavours you can sample!
 They have everything from the nice flavours, to the ‘Harry Potter Bertie Bott’s Every Flavour Beans’ flavours that include vomit, sausage and dirt!

 What’s your favourite Jelly Belly jelly bean flavour?
 I discovered that due to the natural flavour of the beans, you can mix them to create jelly bean cocktails!
+Some of the boxes have ‘recipes’ on them, you simply find the different flavours and then put them all in your mouth at once.
 My favourite combinations are:

 Cherry Apple: 2x sour apple + 1x sour cherry

 Cherry Lemonade: 2x sour lemon + 2x sour cherry

 Location: Jelly Belly Center, 10100 Jelly Belly Lane, Pleasant Prairie, Wisconsin 53158